 You are an expert in your field, and people want to learn what you know.

-Emerging artists might want to learn about your unique artistic style, the colors you use, or even how you market your art.
+Emerging artists might want to learn about your unique artistic style, the colors you use, or how you market your art.

 Can Sharing Drawing Tutorials Or Painting Tutorials Increase Website Traffic